 The LOCKOUT_RECOVERY instruction has an associated 7-bit Data Register (DR) that is used to control the clock divider circuit within the FM module.
 This divider, FM_CLKDIV[6:0], is used to control the period of the clock used for timed events in the FM erase algorithm.
 This register must be set with appropriate values before the lockout sequence can begin.
-Refer to the 56F8300 Peripheral User Manual for more details on setting this register value.
+Refer to the JTAG section of the 56F8300 Peripheral User Manual for more details on setting this register value.